-Search “engineering metrics” on Google and you’ll find countless vendors offering metrics dashboards using data from tools like GitHub, Jira, and other developer tools.
+Search “engineering metrics” on Google and you’ll find countless vendors offering metrics dashboards using data from tools like GitHub, Jira metrics, and other developer tools.
 While these solutions may seem compelling on the surface, an increasing number of leaders are opening up about their actual experiences using these types of tools.

 Laura Tacho has been an engineering Director and VP at several high-growth companies including Codeship, CloudBees, Aula, and Nova Credit.
 While at Cloudbees, she led the roll-out of a Git metrics tool in the hopes of diagnosing and improving bottlenecks across her organization.
 In this article, Laura shares her experience in detail, beginning with her motivations behind rolling out the product, the challenges she ran into, and the lessons she learned from the process.